-Theoretical and Computational Condensed Matter & Materials Physics
+Theoretical and Computational Condensed Matter and Materials Physics

 The condensed matter theorists at West Virginia work to provide a better understanding of materials, their interfaces and interactions, and to lay the foundation for applications based on the discovery of new physics.